History of bras: China

+The dudou was popular among noblewomen in the Ming Dynasty and was also common in the Qing Dynasty.

 India

 The first historical reference to breast-support garments in India is found during the rule of King Harshavardhana (1st century CE).
-Sewn bras and blouses were very much in vogue during the Vijayanagara empire and the cities brimmed with tailors who specialized in the tight fitting of these garments.
+Sewn bras and blouses were very much in vogue during the Vijayanagara Empire and the cities brimmed with tailors who specialized in the tight fitting of these garments.
 The half-sleeved tight bodice or kanchuka figures prominently in the literature of the period, especially Basavapurana (1237 CE), which says kanchukas were worn by young girls as well.

 Vietnam

 The yếm is a traditional Vietnamese bodice that evolved from the Chinese dudou.
 It was worn by women from all classes with a skirt called váy đụp.
 Although the yếm's popularity died out in the 20th century due to Westernization, it has recently seen a revitalization and found its use in artistic performances.